Pi4J/pi4j-v1/README.md

      in part because the WiringPi project now requests no static linking and because it would cause Pi4J to fail on newer platforms when we were not able to get a new build released in a reasonable and timely manner.
-This change should be of a minimal negative impact now that WiringPi is included with the OS and users will benefit from being able to take advantage of newer WiringPi builds without depending on a new Pi4J build.
+This change should be of a minimal negative impact now that WiringPi is included with the OS and users will benefit from being able to take advantage of newer WiringPi builds without depending on a new Pi4J build.   **Note**: for RaspberryPi 4B/400 and newer systems, you must install the latest *unofficial* WiringPi version which is maintained here: https://github.com/WiringPi/WiringPi.  _(As of 2021-01-12, this is version 2.60.)_

 2016-07-26 :: 1.1

   *  On the Raspberry Pi Model 3B the hardware-based serial/UART device `/dev/ttyAMA0` has been re-purposed to
-     communicate with the the built-in Bluetooth modem and is no longer mapped to the serial RX/TX pins on the GPIO header.
+     communicate with the built-in Bluetooth modem and is no longer mapped to the serial RX/TX pins on the GPIO header.
 Instead, a new serial port "/dev/ttyS0" has been provided which is implemented with a software-based UART (miniUART).
 This software-based UART ("/dev/ttyS0") does not support PARITY and some have experienced some stability issues using this port at higher speeds.
 If you don't need the Bluetooth modem functionality, you can